JoinColony/purser/docs/wallet-object.md

 This is a `getter` that returns a `Promise`.
 Upon resolving, the promise returns the public key for the current address, in `String` form.

-This is useful for cases where you want to prove the wallet's identity without exposing any private and dangerous information _(eg: `privateKey`, `mnemonic`...)_.
+This is useful for cases where you want to prove the wallet's identity without exposing any private and dangerous information _(Eg: `privateKey`, `mnemonic`...)_.

 ```js
 import { open } from 'colony-wallet/hardware/trezor';